Follow us on Twitter

 E-mail Elaine at clantonharpine@hotmail.com

-Copyright 2015, 2016, 2019, 2021 Elaine Clanton Harpine
+Copyright 2015, 2016, 2019, 2021, 2022 Elaine Clanton Harpine

 Local hospitals with cardiac patients are organizing prevention groups to help patients prevent future heart attacks.
-A marriage and family counseling group working on anger management also uses prevention group interventions.
+A marriage and family counseling group can use prevention group interventions to improve marital communication.
 Anger management groups can use prevention techniques instead of just having people sit around and listen to a lecture.
 It's more effective.
-Group-centered prevention combines learning and counseling in the same program and can make each of these group efforts more effective.
+Group-centered interventions create a positive environment where children, teens, or adults can learn how to work together.

 If you teach a child to read, you can change the world.